vfmd/vfmd-spec/specification.md

      6. Set [consumed-character-count] to the length of the _closing HTML tag_

-     7. If the HTML tag name of the closing HTML tag is either a [verbatim-html-starter-tag-name] or a [verbatim-html-container-tag-name], then set [is-verbatim-html-mode] to _true_

- 4. The HTML parser detects a complete HTML comment.
+ 5. The HTML parser detects a complete HTML comment.

     If this happens first, the text that represents the HTML comment is identified as a _span tag candidate_, and interpreted as a **comment